mattermost/mattermost-handbook/operations/sales/partner-programs.md

 ## Partner Evaluation License

-As a Value-Added Reseller or Deployment Solution Partner, you can request a renewable 1-year E20 license for up to 50 users.
+As a Value-Added Reseller or Deployment Solution Partner, you can request a renewable 1-year [Mattermost Enterprise](https://mattermost.com/pricing) license for up to 50 users.

-* Go to [https://www.mattermost.com/trial/](https://www.mattermost.com/trial/) to complete a trial form and enter \[RESELLER\] after your organization name.
+* Go to [https://www.mattermost.com/trial/](https://www.mattermost.com/trial/) to complete a trial form and enter \[RESELLER\] after your Company Name.
-* In the “Where are you with Mattermost” section, select **Other**.
 * Please send an email to partners@mattermost.com letting us know the above have been completed so your application can be reviewed and matched against our certified reseller database.
 * Please expect delivery in 2-3 business days.